Money eBook for understanding personal finance and investments.

 • Which type of financial planner is best for you?

-• How to tell if a financial planner wanting to manage your money is a dabbler, wannabe, rookie, or a true professional.
+• How to tell if a financial planner wanting to manage your money is a dabbler, wannabe, rookie, or a true seasoned professional.

 • How to eliminate common conflicts of interest when working with each type of financial adviser, what they really want from you, and how to avoid being taken in by slick salespeople.